DerMusikant/ChatDatabase/README.md

-This is gonna be a Chat application using javascript and MongoDB for backend
+This is gonna be a Chat API using javascript and MongoDB for backend